Overview

 - Greater difficulty losing postpartum weight

-- Higher risk of obesity-related complications in the baby in later life
+- Higher risk of obesity-related complications in the baby later in life

 Step 7: Plan for Postpartum Recovery